SaoodCS/Rat-Hunt/resources/docs/Client-Server Architecture.md

 #### Changes Requires:

-[ ] TODO: Double check whether a room is deleted from RTDB automatically when the last user is deleted from the room [ ] TODO: Get rid of any functions / calls on the client side that involve adding / deleting users and rooms to and from firestore
+[x] TODO: Double check whether a room is deleted from RTDB automatically when the last user is deleted from the room [x] TODO: Get rid of any functions / calls on the client side that involve adding / deleting users to and from RTDB [x] TODO: Get rid of any functions / calls on the client side that involve deleting rooms from firestore (need to keep the adding rooms on client-side in order for the topic and noOfRounds to be set - could set this to be done when pressing the play button in the waiting room instead...)
+[x] TODO: Update the 'compare' function on the server-side to check if a room is deleted in RTDB (and make it return type 'roomDeleted')
-[ ] TODO: Update the 'compare' function on the server-side to check if a room is created / deleted in RTDB (and make it return types roomAdded and roomDeleted)
+[x] TODO: Update the 'compare' function on the server-side to check if a new room is created in RTDB (and make it return type 'roomAdded')
-[ ] TODO: Update the onDataChange cloud function to be aligned with the above cases
+[x] TODO: Update the onDataChange cloud function to be aligned with the above cases

+[ ] TODO: Potential further improvement - set the number of rounds and topics on the waiting room page so that when a new room is created by the host, the server-side can add the room and the host to Firestore instead of the client-side doing it (making the code more consistent since the client side is only responsible for mutating RTDB and updating firestore rather than creating and deleting data from firestore)
+- [ ] Then update this documentation to reflect those changes...